 - Building maintenance and long-range plans

-In addition, all our historic preservation team members meet the Secretary of the Interior’s Qualification Standards for Architecture and Historic Architecture.
+In addition, all of our historic preservation team members meet the Secretary of the Interior’s Qualification Standards for Architecture and Historic Architecture.

 Collaborative and Technology-Enabled